-There are numerous remarkable rooftop spots in Singapore to enjoy the wind in your hair – and a cocktail that much closer to heaven, that we could dedicate an entire guide to them, but for now, we will just recommend to you a few of the most unique!
-1-Altitude offers 360-degree views of Singapore from 282 meters up in the air, the cities highest rooftop bar, with offers quirky cocktails and vertigo-inducing glass walks while LeVeL33 offers craft beer brewed in-house in the cities highest microbrewery – and has lower prices before 8 pm, perfect for sunset watching.
+There are numerous remarkable rooftop spots in Singapore to enjoy the wind in your hair – and a cocktail that much closer to heaven, that we could dedicate an entire guide to them, but for now, we will recommend to you a few of the most unique!
+1-Altitude offers 360-degree views of Singapore from 282 meters up in the air, the cities highest rooftop bar, which offers quirky cocktails and vertigo-inducing glass walks.
+In contrast, LeVeL33 offers craft beer brewed in-house in the cities highest microbrewery – and has lower prices before 8 pm, perfect for sunset watching.

-We also loved the Mr. Stork Rooftop Bar with its tee-pee huts and cobbled pathway walk around the building – but if you have time for only one spot, it would have to be CÉ LA VI atop the Marina Bay Sands.
-Sure, it is touristy, and there can be a wait to go up at the peak sunset hours – but the views over Singapore are phenomenal, and entrance is only SGD 22 including an SGD 22 bar voucher!
-Who would pay to go to the Marina Bay Sky Park when this almost free option exists…
+We also loved the Mr. Stork Rooftop Bar with its tee-pee huts, and cobbled pathway around the building – but if you have time for only one spot, it would have to be CÉ LA VI atop the Marina Bay Sands.
+Sure, it is touristy, and there can be a wait to go up at the peak sunset hours – but the views over Singapore are phenomenal, and entrance is only SGD 22, including an SGD 22 bar voucher!
+Who would pay to go to the Marina Bay Sky Park when this almost free option exists.

-Yes, the global phenomenon that is bubble tea (which we fell in love with in its homeland of Taiwan) is crazy popular in Singapore – although not quite as frenzied as it was when it first reached the islands.
-This means today lines are not generally too long thankfully.
+Yes, the global phenomenon that is bubble tea (which we fell in love with in its homeland of Taiwan) is crazy widespread in Singapore – although not quite as frenzied as it was when it first reached the islands.
+This means today the lines are not generally too long, thankfully.
 Fickle Singaporeans get on-and-off food fads quicker than any guide could ever keep up with, but a few places seem to have weathered the storm and continue to draw a loyal fan base.

 Finding the best of the Singaporean food scene on your own would an almost impossible task – even for knowledgeable locals!
 There is just so much to taste and explore.
-Michelin starred hawker restaurants might get all the international attention but – as with most cities – it’s the hidden gems that you have more than likely never even heard of that end up being the most memorable.
-Which is why recommended to everyone we know to take a food tour with Hello Singapore, easily one of the best culinary adventures in the world.
+Michelin starred hawker restaurants might get all the international attention, but – as with most cities – it’s the hidden gems that you have more than likely never even heard of that end up being the most memorable.
+This is why we recommend that everyone tries to take a food tour with Hello Singapore, easily one of the best culinary adventures in the world.

 Fun, small-group sustainable food experiences led by local food experts and a passion for gastronomy, people and sharing their culture, you are never sure exactly what stops you will make on one of their food tours But what we do know is you will become intimately equated with the complex and delicious food scene/culture here with 10+ stops over 5.5 hours across three neighbors in Singapore (Little India, Kampong Glam & Katong).
 A herculean odyssey to be sure, but Singaporean food requires your full and undivided devotion.
 And we promise that there will be no stops at over-hyped three-year-old guidebook recommended spots here!

 Easily one of the best things to do in Singapore, be sure to book far in advance as Hello Singapore is focussed on quality over quantity and frequently sells out.
-If you are like me an obsessed with fascinating stories, incredible cuisine, and traditional dining then this is the experience for you!
+If you are like me and obsessed with fascinating stories, incredible cuisine, and traditional dining, then this is the experience for you!